 Weight: 15, 20, and 25 pounds | Material: Bamboo viscose | Filling: Glass beads | Maintenance: Dry clean

-Rubin also recommends Nolah’s weighted blanket, which, like the Aricove above, is made from bamboo viscose, but is slightly cheaper.
+Rubin recommends Nolah’s weighted blanket, which, like the Aricove above, is made from bamboo viscose.
 He calls it “a good value for hot sleepers,” as the bamboo shell is “relatively breathable and moisture-wicking.”
 It comes in three weights — 15, 20, and 25 pounds — and is filled with glass beads.
 As Rubin explains it, the combination of the bamboo cover and glass beads, which don’t retain as much heat, means “You’ll get the comforting sensation of the weight in the blanket without too much extra warmth.”

 • Karen Iorio Adelson, former Strategist senior writer